Personal Immigration

 Our immigration barristers regularly advise Civil Partner Visa applicants as to the documentary evidence that the Home Office will expect to see in order to be satisfied that their relationship is a real one, based on genuine affection and shared values, and that it is ongoing at the time of the application.
 We do not rely on templated lists of documents and only ever advise our clients on the documents needed to prove a genuine and subsisting relationship on the basis of their own personal circumstances.

-Intention to Live Together Permanently in the UK
+9. Proving Your Intention to Live Together in the UK

-In order to qualify for a Civil Partner Visa, UK Visas & Immigration will want to be satisfied that you and your civil partner intend to live together permanently in the UK.
+In order to qualify for a UK Civil Partner Visa, UK Visas and Immigration must be satisfied that you and your civil partner intend to live together permanently in the UK.
+This is a fundamental requirement under Appendix FM of the Immigration Rules and must be evidenced both at the initial application stage and in any subsequent applications for further leave to remain or indefinite leave to remain.

-If you or your civil partner have been previously married or in a civil partnership then you will need to provide evidence that this marriage or civil partnership has been legally dissolved.
+If either you or your civil partner has previously been married or in a civil partnership, you will be required to provide official evidence that the marriage or civil partnership has been legally and permanently dissolved.
+Acceptable evidence may include a decree absolute, civil partnership dissolution order, or an equivalent legal document issued by a competent authority in the relevant jurisdiction.

-In order to demonstrate that you can be adequately maintained in the UK without recourse to public funds, you will need to satisfy the Civil Partner Visa financial requirement.
+In order to qualify for a UK Civil Partner Visa, you must demonstrate that you can be adequately maintained in the UK without recourse to public funds.
+This means satisfying the financial requirement set out under Appendix FM of the Immigration Rules.

-How to Satisfy the UK Civil Partner Visa Financial Requirement
+How to Meet the UK Civil Partner Visa Financial Requirement

 • Income from salaried or non-salaried employment of your civil partner (and/or you if you are in the UK with permission to work);